peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
-If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).This parameter can't be null, as the exponential function's results are generally not exact.
-(Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).<i>This parameter can't be null, as the exponential function's results are generally not exact.</i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).

 <b>Return Value:</b>